Перейти до вмісту

 Answer

 5. Your service has a 99.9% availability SLO.
 This month you had 25 minutes of downtime.
-Calculate: (a) Total error budget, (b) Budget consumed, (c) Budget remaining as percentage, (d) What policy level should you be at?
+Calculate: (a) Total error budget, (b) Budget consumed, (c) Budget remaining as percentage, and (d) What policy level should you be at based on a standard tiered response?

 Answer